C-Chads/tinygl/README.md

 * Per vertex color is broken due to a faulty optimization in clip.c

-* The convention for 32 bit color were RGBA for textured triangles and ABGR for non-textured.
+* The conventions for 32 bit color were RGBA for textured triangles and ABGR for non-textured.
 Now both render as ABGR.

 * Little endian was assumed in a thousand places in the code

 * Lack of screen door transparency support (GL_POLYGON_STIPLE) even though it is virtually zero cost.

-*
+* Missing easy-to-implement prototypes

 ## FULLY COMPATIBLE WITH RGBA!